ADX Commodity Analysis and ADX Trading Signals

 ADX and DMI Index

-When the ADX is combined with DMI index a trader can figure out the direction of the commodity trend and then use the this indicator to determine the momentum of the prevailing commodity trend direction.
+When the ADX is combined with DMI index a trader can figure out the direction of the trend and then use the this indicator to determine the momentum of the prevailing trend direction.

 Commodities Technical Analysis & How to Generate Trading Signals

-A buy commodity signal is generated when the +DI is above -DI, and the ADX technical indicator is above 20
+A buy signal is generated when the +DI is above -DI, and the ADX technical indicator is above 20

 Exit signal is generated when indicator turns down from above 30.